 Select the skills that will trigger the survey once the conversation is closed.

 Step 3 - Define the survey flow with sequences and bricks

 This step will instruct you on how to create a survey flow using the Bot Studio Editor.

 A survey is a collection of sequences where each sequence is built out of bricks (questions).

 What is a sequence?

 A sequence is essentially a business flow.
-For example, If I would like to collect the user’s name and age at the beginning of the survey, I would create a sequence and would name it “Personal info”.
-I would then go and define a few Bricks under my “Personal info” sequence for collecting the required user information.
+For example, if you would like to collect the user’s name and age at the beginning of the survey, you would create a sequence and would name it “Personal info”.
+You would then go and define a few bricks under the “Personal info” sequence for collecting the required user information.